-If Legos, plush toys and toy cars have taken over your once-sophisticated living room now that you’re a parent, you might find yourself wondering how much you could benefit from a little more space – or maybe even a dedicated toy room.
+If Legos, plush toys and Hot Wheels have taken over your once-sophisticated living room now that you’re a parent, you might find yourself wondering how much you could benefit from a little more space – or maybe even a dedicated toy room.

 It’s common for parents to make the decision to move, but that doesn’t mean it’s an easy choice and it’s often an arduous process.
-If you’re unsure if it’s the right time for your family to relocate, read on for advice from Boettcher, who is an attorney, Realtor and mortgage broker right here in metro Detroit.
+If you’re unsure if it’s the right time for your family to relocate, read on for advice from Boettcher, an entrepreneurial metro Detroit attorney, Realtor and mortgage broker.

 7 signs it’s time to move

 1. You’re a renter.
 Home ownership is a great wealth enhancer, Boettcher says, “and is far and away the most powerful driver of wealth creation in the U.S. economy.”
-Home equity is one of the largest assets a family has, which is something families can tap into if needed, perhaps to assist their kids with college – and help eliminate student loan debt.
+Home equity is often the largest asset a family has, which is something families can tap into if needed, for paying down more expensive debt, or perhaps planning for college.

 2. You’ve welcomed a family member.
 Are your baby’s belongings taking over your home (like Boettcher’s did)?
 Still don’t have a bedroom for your newest addition?
-If space is limited, it is time to consider more square footage.
+If space is limited, or expected to be, it is time to consider more square footage.

 3. You’re looking for better schools.
-Your child’s education is so important, so finding an area with a better school district or even a closer private system is a benefit to your little one’s future.
+Your child’s education is so important; finding an area with a better school district or even a closer private system is a benefit to your little one’s future.

 5. You want to be closer to work.
-With Michigan’s summertime road closures and winter weather, it takes so much additional time to get to work.
+With Michigan’s summertime road closures, winter weather, or even a young family’s environmental concerns, distance and time to get to work can be problematic.
 Choosing a home closer to work cuts down on those hours in the car, which adds up to more time with your kiddos.
 It’s win-win.

 6. Your lifestyle.
 How much does it matter to you to be able to walk to the store to get a loaf of bread?
 Do you want a pool in your yard – or space to put in a pool if your current residence doesn’t have one?
-Do you have ‘grown up’ toys – an RV or boat and need a pole barn?
-These are just a couple of the things people consider when they are thinking of moving.
-And when it comes to proximity to amenities like schools, restaurants and grocery stores, Boettcher says there’s an app for that.
-Visit walkscore.com to type in your address, neighborhood or city to calculate how close you are to things that matter to you.
-You’ll get a score from 0 to 100 – and this could help you decide what area to move to, depending on your wants and needs.
+Do you have ‘grown up’ toys – an RV, a Dream Cruise classic automobile or boat and need a pole barn?
+These are just a few of the lifestyle considerations people address when they are thinking of moving.

-7. You’re having issues with a neighbor or board.
-If generally speaking, he says, you’re not really pleased with your neighbors, or your HOA Board is too overbearing, it could be time to move.
+7. You’re having issues with a neighbor or HOA Board.
+If generally speaking, he says, you’re not really pleased with your neighbors, or your association board is too overbearing, it could be time to move.
 One caveat, he mentions, is that you don’t know who the new neighbors will be, so moving may not close the book entirely on this issue.

 Ready to move?

-If you’ve decided your family is ready to move, there are a few things to know about the process – things that Boettcher and the Realtors at Lawyers Realty assist clients with every day.
+If you’re talking about it, or you’ve decided your family is ready to move, there is a lot to know about the process – important information that Boettcher and the expert Realtors at Lawyers Realty assist clients with every day.

 As a buyer, it starts with a mortgage.
 “That mortgage pre-approval is the key point,” he says.
 Listing agents will not accept an offer without the confidence the buyer can close, either with cash or by providing a mortgage pre-approval.
-We are mortgage brokers as well, working with two-dozen lenders to assist our buyers, so we have this matter covered.”
+We are mortgage brokers as well, working with two-dozen lenders to assist our buyers and rates have truly never been lower, so we have this matter covered.”

 For families that fear they will need to sell their current home in order to afford the down payment on their new home or for better debt-to-income ratios, Boettcher says first – because he also provides mortgages – he may have a lender willing to make a loan without the need to sell first, so it is worth looking into; otherwise, the goal is to get your current property on the market and pending its sale before putting an offer in on a new one.